EqualifyEverything/handbook/README.md

 [@kevinandrews1](https://github.com/kevinandrews1) opens and closes issues on Monday.
 Developers and reviewers add comments to the issue.
 Hotfixes can be done ad-hoc, approved by [@bbertucc](http://github.com/bbertucc).

+Issues are turned off and ignored on every other repos.

 ## Will this handbook evolve?
 Yes!
 Equalify Inc. was founded recently (August 7, 2023).
 As we meet new challenges, this document will evolve.